moltenjson/MoltenJSON/README.md

 * Fork the repository
 * Simply clone your fork of the repository:
 `git clone https://github.com/XXX/SimpleJSON.git`
 * Do your modifications freely to the code
-* Create a pull request which contains your changes	.
+* Create a pull request which contains your changes and commits.

 # Building
 * The main JAR is produced using the **gradle build** command.